DeaconSeals/engr-1110/docs/term/2024-fall/syllabus/syllabus.md

 ---

-# ENGR 1110 Introduction to Software Engineering <br> Spring 2024 Course Syllabus
+# ENGR 1110 Introduction to Software Engineering <br> Fall 2024 Course Syllabus

 *This syllabus is subject to change.
 Substantive changes will be announced in Canvas.*